 Did you know that whatever you owned before marriage, belongs solely to you even after you get married?
 If you want it to go to your spouse, you need to take some steps to make that happen.
 That is called estate planning.
 Estate planning is simply a big way of saying “planning now, while I […]

 Did you know that you can sue someone who has previously filed and lost a frivolous lawsuit against you?
 Even if it was small claims, you can still recover your costs from the prior lawsuit.
-Of course, you may just want to let sleeping dogs lie, but you should at least check it out with […]
+Of course, you may just want to let sleeping dogs lie and read this helpful review on dog collars, but […]

 Not so fast.
 Time to consider summer driving safety first.
 According to the Insurance Institute for Highway Safety (IIHS), the month of August had the second highest number of fatal car accidents in 2014, with 3,037 (right behind October’s 3,068).
 The months of June, July, and September each had over 2,800 fatal accidents.
 Why the […]